So Kenneth Wapnick has died.

 I don’t mean in any way to suggest that I think Ken was perfect or infallible.
 I disagreed entirely with his reliance on masculine language and find his defense of it utterly unpersuasive.
 Some of his historical scholarship felt spotty to me (such as in Love Does Not Condemn).
 Some of the legal actions taken by the Foundation for Inner Peace made no sense to me.

-But those feel like minor quibbles really, given the breadth of his helpfulness.
+My complaints about Ken feel like relatively minor quibbles, given the breadth of his helpfulness.
 If I wasn’t projecting some flaws onto the man, I wouldn’t have needed his assistance so much.

 Finally – and perhaps most importantly, I admired Ken as a fellow writer.
 He maintained a remarkable level of production with a consistent and impressive (previous criticism notwithstanding) degree of quality over the years.
 That’s not easy to do!
 I might not have agreed with him all the time, but I never doubted his passion for or knowledge of A Course in Miracles.
 He wrote with gentle authority that was born, I think, of an authentic desire to be as helpful as possible.